brckd/pages/src/content/blog/undergoing-an-overhaul.md

 ---
-title: "undergoing an overhaul"
+title: "Undergoing an overhaul"
-description: "my online appearance and this website are undergoing an overhaul. here's what's new."
+description: "My online appearance and this website are undergoing an overhaul.
+Here's what's new."
 pubDate: "Nov 07 2024 23:26"
 ---